 No consolation is needed (on the death of) male and female slaves.

-One can see that according to R. Jehuda’s reasoning, one should not determine whether to eulogize a person on the basis of his ethnicity or personal status.
-A person is entitled to a eulogy regardless of religious differences, sex or social standing, and only on the basis of his actions throughout his life.
-This value, that judges all persons in their own right on the basis of their actions alone, stands in contradiction to the ethnocentric view on the one hand of the Sages as demonstrated by their response ‘if so, what is there left to say of the upright' i.e what differentiates Jews from non-Jews?; On the other hand, one sees that R. Jehuda does not justify his determination with the reason ‘in the interests of peace’.
-Once again we see that even if the outcome of a halakhic judgement is identical – one may eulogize a Gentile (or a slave), whether according to the reason of R. Jehuda in Tractate Semachot or by the method of the Sages in the Tosefta it may stem form a different rationale.
-Indeed, by R. Jehuda’s method the halakhic decision stems from a rationale inherent in the question: What is the correct criterion to determine who is suited to be eulogized?
-(The answer: The criterion is the proper/improper behavior of the deceased).
-Contrariwise, the creators of the rule in the Tosefta base their decision on systematic consideration – on the positive neighborly relations with Gentiles – which are not tied to the behavior of the departed himself.
+According to R. Yehudah's reasoning, one should not decide whether to eulogize a person on the basis of his ethnicity or personal status.
+A person is entitled to a eulogy regardless of religious differences, sex, or social standing; the only relevant factor is his actions while alive.
+This value, to judge all people on the basis of their actions alone, stands in contradiction to the ethnocentric view of the sages, as demonstrated by their response, "if so, what is there left to say of the upright"; i.e, what differentiates Jews from non-Jews?
+At the same time, however, R. Yehudah does not justify his decision by "the interests of peace."
+Once again, we see that even if the outcome of two halakhic judgements are identical — one may eulogize a gentile (or a slave), according to both R. Yehudah in tractate Sema@hot and the sages in the Tosefta — they may stem from different rationales.
+For R. Yehudah, the halakhic decision stems from a rationale inherent in the question: What is the correct criterion to determine who is suited to be eulogized?
+(The answer, as we have seen, is the behavior of the deceased).
+But the authors of the rule in the Tosefta base their decision on systematic considerations — positive neighborly relations with gentiles — which are not tied to the behavior of the deceased himself.

-Be that as it may, it is difficult to conclude from this discussion which view the Sages meant by the term “in the interest of peace”: Was this a justification for an absolute value representing the 'good' in their eyes; or the opposite: just declaring compromise that was needed as a result of living beside Gentiles.
+Be that as it may, it is difficult to conclude what exactly the sages meant by the term "in the interest of peace": Was this a justification for an absolute value representing the "good" in their eyes?
+Or the opposite, a necessary compromise enabling coexistence with gentiles?

-Compared to the lack of clarity regarding this subject, the answer to the additional question I posed – was the judgement from the use of a meta-halakhic principle seen as more binding than judgement from a specific topical justification, is no clearer.
-It seems to me that the fact that Rashi in his commentary on the Mishnah chose to ignore this, and instead chose to consider only the beraita in the Talmud Babli (‘And bury the Gentile dead’) while reducing to the word ‘with” – reflects the fact that commentators and decisors (since the interpretation creates halakhic decisions that might have been different from the spirit of the Mishnah) did not grant halakhot arising as a result from decisions according to a meta-halakhic principle preference above halakhot that arose from halakhic rules (or from specific individual judgements).
-It seems that the opposite is true.
-In fact, because the halakhic principle is a ‘value concept’, it can be rejected in the face of other values, that are preferable in the eyes of the decisors who operated within a different reality (geographical or historical).
-This conclusion joins the picture made apparent in the first part of this article in which a legalistic interpretation of the halakha (of R Zaira) its establishment onit
+The answer to the additional question I posed above — was a judgement based on a meta-halakhic principle seen as more binding than one based on a specific contextual justification — is no clearer.
+It seems to me that the fact that Rashi, in his commentary on the Mishnah, chose to ignore this point, and to consider only the baraita in the Babylonian Talmud ("And bury the gentile dead") while reducing to the word "with," reflects the fact that commentators and authorities (since the interpretation creates halakhic decisions that might have been different from the spirit of the Mishnah) did not grant halakhot arising as a result from decisions according to a meta-halakhic principle preference above halakhot that arose from halakhic rules (or from specific individual judgements).
+The opposite is true.
+In fact, because the halakhic principle is a "value concept," it can be rejected in the face of other values that are preferable in the eyes of the authorities who operated within a different reality (geographical or historical).
+This conclusion joins the picture made apparent in the first part of this article in which a legalistic interpretation of the halakhah (of R Zaira) rejected its establishment on meta-halakhic value and instead was founded it only on a "legal – halakhic rule."

-לפיה מהלך פרשני-לגאליסטי של הלכה (של ר' זעירא) דחה את ביסוסה על טעם ערכי מטה-הלכתי ובמקום זאת העמיד אותה על

-בלבד.
-'Legal - halakhaic - rule'

-Conclusions:
+Conclusion